andycroll/andycroll.com/_posts/2009/2009-06-02-my-first-hate-mail-from-wen-kole-singapore.markdown

 Secondly, population demographics by their very nature are an empirical measure of who is living in the country, and there are white people walking about.
 I've seen them.
 FYI, when it comes to form-filling I usually tick 'Other' because I'm not one of the three offered ethnicities, that's probably what they mean by 'Other'.

-Now to the issue of your rather curious nationalistic 'anyone but the white guy' racism, I don't know quite where to begin!
+Now to the issue of your rather curious nationalistic 'anyone but the white guy' racism, I don’t know quite where to begin!

 Singapore is a country built on trade; the coming and going of outsiders, their goods and skills providing benefits to each other and those who live here.
 In fact the father of Singapore has been [recognized for his promotion of international trade and industry](http://www.imperial.ac.uk/P3736.htm) and co-operation with the UK on education initiatives.